 C404.12 Energy consumption of portable spas (Mandatory).
 The energy consumption of electric-powered portable spas shall be controlled by the requirements of APSP 14.

-C404.13 Service water-heating system commissioning and completion requirements.
-Service water-heating systems, swimming pool water-heating systems, spa water-heating systems and the controls for those systems shall be commissioned and completed in accordance with Section C408.

 SECTION C405

 ELECTRICAL POWER AND LIGHTING SYSTEMS

 C405.1 General (Mandatory).
 This section covers lighting system controls, the maximum lighting power for interior and exterior applications, electrical energy consumption, vertical and horizontal transportation systems, and minimum efficiencies for motors and transformers.